Nick D'Virgilio

-Nicholas D'Virgilio (born November 12, 1968), often abbreviated and referred to as NDV, is an American drummer, singer and guitarist, best known as a member of the progressive rock band Spock's Beard.
+Nicholas D'Virgilio (born November 12, 1968), often abbreviated and referred to as NDV, is an American musician and singer, best known as a member of the progressive rock band Spock's Beard.
 He was also one of two drummers chosen to replace Phil Collins in Genesis on the Calling All Stations album.
-He has also done session work with many artists including Tears for Fears and Mystery, and is an official member of Big Big Train.
+He has performed session work with many artists including Tears for Fears and Mystery, and is an official member of Big Big Train.

 Career

+Spock's Beard (1992–2011, 2017–2018)

 D'Virgilio was the drummer in Spock's Beard since the band began in the early 1990s.
 After Neal Morse left in 2002, D'Virgilio took over on lead vocals and became their frontman during live performances.
 In this line-up, Spock's Beard subsequently recorded four albums, Feel Euphoria, Octane, the self-titled Spock's Beard, and X, prior to D'Virgilio's departure in 2011.